LevelPixel/ComfyUI-LevelPixel/README.md

 ![banner_LevelPixel_with_logo](https://github.com/user-attachments/assets/ef79f2c9-04fb-485f-aba5-6cd00cb14d8c)

+The purpose of this package is to collect the most necessary and atomic nodes for working with any tasks, adapted for use in cycles and conditions.
+The package of nodes is aimed at those users who need all the basic things to create multitasking complex workflows using multimodal neural models and software solutions.

+*Our dream is to see object-oriented programming in ComfyUI.
+We will try to get closer to it.*

-In this Level Pixel node pack you will find:
+**In this Level Pixel node pack you will find:**

-LLM nodes, LLaVa nodes, Image Remove Background based on RemBG, Tag Category Filter nodes, Model Unloader nodes, Autotagger, File Counter, Image Loader From Path, Load Image, Fast Checker Pattern, Simple Float Slider.
+LLM nodes, LLaVa and other VLM nodes, Image Remove Background based on RemBG, Tag Category Filter nodes, Model Unloader nodes, Autotagger, File Counter, Image Loader From Path, Load Image, Fast Checker Pattern, Float Slider, Load LoRA Tag, Image Overlay, Conversion nodes.

 ## Contacts: